Reid Thompson/Set Design

 On my initial read of the play, I responded immediately to Evelyn, considering how our social/political climate is behaving in its current condition.
 I felt this strong and radiating tension inside as I asked myself, “Could I leave my family behind to stand up for what I believed was right?”
 I don’t know the answer to that question because, as a young and privileged man, I still don’t know what my personal thresholds are just yet.
 That’s been part of my personal journey while interacting with the play.
 Overall, I am a steadfast believer in the magic and imagination that Jiréh puts on the page.
 When I hear and read his stories, my imagination runs wild and my heart is moved.
 When I begin sound research for a show of this nature, I always start with a history lesson.
 I ask questions like, “What is common knowledge to an American citizen?” or “What is popular in my age group right now?”
 I create playlists of popular music and listen to the sounds of commonly used appliances or gadgets.
 In this way, I gain an understanding of what people would hear on a da- to-day basis and move forward from there, letting my heart lead the way.
 The challenge on any show for me is always finding the balance between responding with my heart and keeping moments honest in the sound design.
 I know that I am susceptible to having a sentimental response.
 Being in the rehearsal room is how I avoid this happening.
 I can respond to the director and actor as the crow flies during the process.

-Too Heavy For Your Pocket begins performances at The Harold and Miriam Steinberg Center for Theatre- The Black Box Theatre on September 15, 2017.
-For tickets and information, please visit our website.
+Too Heavy for Your Pocket runs through November 26 at The Black Box Theatre.
+For tickets and information, please visit our website here.

 2017-2018 Season, Roundabout Underground, Too Heavy for Your Pocket